jrem08/jrem08/README.md

 - 🎯 **Marketing digital** para potenciar proyectos con impacto real
 - 🎨 **Diseño gráfico** como medio para comunicar ideas de forma creativa

+---

+<h1 align="left">🎯 Personal goal </h1>

+My goal is to become an internationally recognized software developer, standing out for my technical skills, commitment, and passion for technology.
+I aim to be a role model and an inspiration for those who dream of changing the world through development.